ExplaninNIDS/xNIDS/README.md

 # xNIDS

 This demo is about explaining the learning-based NIDSes.
-We will upload the souce code once our paper is publised.
+We will upload the souce code once our paper is published.